 The way prescription drugs react in the brain depend on which drug is being abused, many of the prescription drugs abused have similar side effects.
 The way painkillers, tranquilizers/benzodiazepines, stimulants, and sedatives/sleeping medication work in the brain is that they alter the number of chemicals released or reabsorbed in the brain.
 When the drugs are abused it causes the brain to become dependent on the pills to control the reuptake and release of these vital chemicals in the brain, this causes prescription drug addiction.

-Side Effects of Prescription Drug Abuse
+Prescription Drug Abuse Side Effects

 The different types of most commonly abused prescription drugs all have very different uses and side effects when misused.
 Some of the most common side effects of each type of commonly abused prescription drug by type are: